tawebbcn/bcn-webdev-checklists/code-alongs.md

 - ask if purpose is understood
 - in many cases, not understanding purpose is perfectly natural
 - take level of the room (understanding of purpose) into account
+- if students feel overwhelmed, ask if they need a break

 ## Demonstrate step
 - show process/code